Page Last Updated: January 12, 2017

 Which sex makes the best pet?
 Bucks, does, or wethers?

-If you're wanting pet goats, I always recommend does or wethers (neutered males), but overall, I recommend wethers if you strictly want a pet.
+If you're wanting pet goats, we always recommend does or wethers (neutered males), but overall, we lean toward wethers if you strictly want a pet.
 Never get a buck as a pet.
 This website has a great explanation as to why you wouldn't want a buck: https://fiascofarm.com/goats/buck-wether-info.htm#pet Does and wethers can make wonderful pets!
 The only downside to choosing a doe vs. a wether would be that does cycle every 21 days.
+Strong heats in the fall and winter months and weak to non-existent in the summer months.
 Their heat cycle usually lasts 1-2 days, but in that time, they can be flirty with their goat companions and can also become noisier than usual.
 During spring and summer months, you may not notice these heats at all, but during fall and winter months, it's usually easy to tell.
-In our experience, as far as personalities go, wethers tend to have a little goofier, more playful personality than a doe.
+In our experience, as far as personalities go, it really comes down to the individual goat.
+Wethers overall might be a little bit goofier and more laid back compared to does, but each goat is definitely an individual!

 Is it okay to have only one goat?